hurxx018/Udacity_DeployMLmodelFastAPI/model_card_template.md

 ## Metrics
 The model was evaluated on the test set using precision, recall, and f1 beta score.
 Their values are 0.77, 0.61, and 0.68, respectively.

+## Ethical Considerations
+Occupation categories are limited to be one of the following:\
+'Adm-clerical', 'Exec-managerial', 'Handlers-cleaners',\
+'Prof-specialty', 'Other-service', 'Sales', 'Transport-moving',\
+'Farming-fishing', 'Machine-op-inspct', 'Tech-support',\
+'Craft-repair', 'Protective-serv', 'Armed-Forces',\
+'Priv-house-serv'

+Some people might be out of this category.

 ## Caveats and Recommendations
 The data was created from 1994 Census database, so capital-gain and captial-loss must be adjused based on the inflation.